 The centre is located off Tyson Street, South Grafton.
 Take the Pacific Highway,turning at the ‘West Trak’ Business’ exit, then left into Swallow Road.

-The Centre has one part-time Chaplain, who provides religious and spiritual support to young people incustody.
+The Centre has a Chaplain who provides religious and spiritual support to young people incustody.
 The Centre can also arrange for young people from non-Christian faiths, including Islam and Buddhism, to receive religious support and counselling.